 My husband and I keep our cars as long as we can until they start needing lots of expensive repairs (that cost more than the value of the car).

-We're excited that our cars should last longer in Texas since we no longer have to deal with the Michigan winter road salt and potholes that destroy our cars more quickly.
+We're excited that our cars will last longer in Texas since we no longer have to deal with the Michigan winter road salt and potholes that destroy our cars more quickly.

 Do you pay cash for your cars?
 Do you have any tips to share how you do it?